DSkrzypiec/blogImpl/content/post/new-scheduler/index.md

 We didn't want to use our legacy scheduler, because it was embedded in the "old" on-prem infrastructure.
 We decided to go with [AWS MWAA](https://docs.aws.amazon.com/mwaa/latest/userguide/what-is-mwaa.html) which is managed version of Airflow on AWS.
-At the time I was the only person on the team with actual hands-on experience with Airflow, so it was my responsibility, to setup infrastructure for MWAA (Terraform), local development environment, CI/CD processes and integration with other systems we use in Risk.
+At the time I was the only person on the team with actual hands-on experience with Airflow, so it was my responsibility, to setup infrastructure for MWAA (Terraform), the local development environment, CI/CD processes and integration with other systems used in our Risk department.

 It was my second adventure with Airflow and this time I've had similar reflections.
 Airflow is very easy to use from developer view point and has rather good UI, but on the other hand Airflow has poor performance, uses a lot of resources and is not reliable.
-More about downsides of Airflow in another chapter.
+I'll probably talk more about downsides of Airflow another time.

 At this point I thought that I really like high-level idea of a scheduler and I'd like to have improved version of Airflow.
 Something that is flexible enough (cannot be more flexible then Python though), has very good performance and